 Business Foundations: Experts Answer Questions about Taxes, Protecting Your Art, Getting Started, & Managing Your Business

 Every business owner needs to address certain basic functions to have a successful business.
 Getting established correctly, handling taxes, managing your business and legally protecting your art are mandatory for every business.
 This session will address those aspects on a high level.
 This session will either reassure you that you have done the correct things or open your eyes to areas that you need to focus on to make your business thrive.

-What You Will Learn: We have local experts including Josh Herman, partner at Miller, Hall & Triggs; Eric Sampson, director of the Illinois Small Business Development Center (SBDC) at Bradley University; Kevin Evans, economic development specialist; and Ross Miller, entrepreneur and consultant.
-These experts will each address a specific core aspect of business and then be available to answer questions for the benefit of the entire audience.
+What You Will Learn: We have local experts including Josh Herman, partner at Miller, Hall & Triggs; Eric Sampson, Director of the Illinois Small Business Development Center (SBDC) at Bradley University; Kevin Evans, Economic Development Specialist; and Bob Parkhurst, Chief Financial Officer at Goodwill Industries of Central Illinois, Inc. These experts will each address a specific core aspect of business and then be available to answer questions for the benefit of the entire audience.